 - To staff a large project that requires a temporary increase in employment or specialized skills

 Typically, a fixed-term contract is for a few months up to a year or two, though it may sometimes be for a longer period.
-Fixed-term employment agreements can have an end date or stipulate that the job will end when a particular project is completed.
+Fixed-term contracts or employment agreements can have an end date or stipulate that the job will end when a particular project is completed.

 Under the applicable industrial regulations, fixed-term employees typically have the same rights as permanent employees (such as comparative benefits and bonuses).
-The one exception is if an employer has a valid reason to justify not giving a fixed-term employee a particular benefit (such as travel allowance when the employee works from home).
+The one exception is if an employer has a valid reason to justify not giving a fixed-term employee a particular benefit (such as travel allowance when the employee works remotely from home).

-Pros and Cons of Fixed-Term Employment Agreements
+Pros and Cons of Fixed-Term Contract

 Fixed-term positions can be difficult to fill, especially when jobs are plentiful because most employees want a permanent position.
 Nonetheless, there are employees who like the finite quality of such contracts because, for example, they only plan to live in the area for a certain period of time, or are planning to further their education, switch careers, or start their own business.